makeitlegit/ProperName/README.md

 ## Is this even solvable?
+While it may be impractical to solve for every variant, given that legal name rules vary across countries (and even states in the U.S.), it can certainly be improved.

-It can certainly be improved…though plenty of people are discouraged about the complexity once they’ve looked into it.
-They point to this blog post about [falsehoods programmers believe about names](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/) as a reason that it is impossible to “fix” (rather than recognizing it as a useful resource about name variety).
+It's true that plenty of solo developers are discouraged about the complexity once they’ve looked into it.
+They point to this blog post about [falsehoods programmers believe about names](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/) or [this version with examples](https://shinesolutions.com/2018/01/08/falsehoods-programmers-believe-about-names-with-examples/) as a reason that it is impossible to “fix”.
+That's why the goal needs to be "improve" rather than "solve".
+A little effort can make the difference for many people.

 ## Is this a developer problem?